ayjayt/auditmatic/README.md

 ## What if the item should run at regular intervals?

-Something to check logs- logtail + etsy/logster
-RDD... graphite
--- its going to be the google log mlog?
+system monitor and stuff- resource usage, dmesg events mtail statefulness:w cron-like functions
+- maximum and minimum frequency specifications, event driven,
--- system performance
+- system news
-system monitor and stuff- system health, systemD Something to send e-mails- configure gmail and...
+Something to send e-mails- configure gmail and...
 Something to hook into multiple systems

-special option to watch branch activity what happens if something is removed
+what happens if something is removed from git... better git status with push